 She was a semi-finalist in So You Think You’re Funny, Funny Women and Amused Moose Laugh-off in 2015 and was shortlisted for the BBC New Comedy Award in 2018.

 Before comedy, Rach was a studio director for the BBC, producing live programmes like Today as well as the satirical Vote Now Show.
 She left the BBC shortly after the election of Donald Trump and has not read the news since.

-During the first year of the Talent Factory, she started a charity gig in memory of Douglas Adams – Stand Up for Towel Day.
+In 2017 she launched an annual gig in memory of Douglas Adams – Stand Up for Towel Day.

-She’s taking a show to Edinburgh festival in 2018 about how she grew up at Eton College, the poshest school in the world.
-There will be stories about how she was once in a play with Eddie Redmayne and entirely failed to get of with Prince William.
+Rach took a show to the Edinburgh festival in 2018 about how she grew up at Eton College, the poshest school in the world.

 The show discussed surviving teenage-hood in a community of posh boys, adolescent aristocrats who had never seen an onion, and how she entirely failed to get off with Prince William.